gm50x/fjord/README.md

 # Fjord
-Proof of concept on Dependency Injection with Javascript
+Proof of Concept on Dependency Injection with Javascript

 # Getting Started